RobotsByTheC/NeuralNetwork/NeuralNetworkTest/README.md

 In the `data/recorded-data` directory, there are some sample data directories.
 - `random-data`: multiple randomly generated data files.
 - `cubic-data`: data for a cubic function.
 - `cubic-sparse-data`: the same cubic function, but with fewer data points
+- `robot-data`: data recorded from the robot